walkermatt/aileenh.github.io/viewing-mastermap.md

 Launch PostgreSQL from PortableGIS and connect to the test database.

-Expand the osmm_topo schema and click on the tables node you will see the following. (you may need to click on the fresh button if you can't see the tables)
+Expand the osmm_topo schema and click on the tables node you will see the following.
+(You may need to click on the fresh button if you can't see all the tables.)

 ![alt text](http://aileenh.github.io/images/image15.JPG "Mastermap tables in PostgreSQL")